Have You Got Any Castles

 In retrospect it seems sad that such charming fun-poking films could've been banned in the 1960s & have never really bounced back, being unlikely to show on television even today.

 Certainly African Americans were recurringly stereotyped in the worst ways like watermelon-obsessed Jasper in George Pal puppetoons, & a whole slug even worse.
-But these spoofs of great jazz singers like Cab tended to be lovingly done & did not merit censorship.
+But these spoofs in films like Have You Got Any Castles? of great jazz singers, especially of Cab, tended to be lovingly done & did not merit censorship.

 Children exposed to caricatures of Cab in cartoons won't grow up racists; they'll grow up already finding familiarity in the the actual gentlemen when their music is eventually encountered for real.